HSR-160 Framework for Practice

 out if this program is eligible for Student Aid BC funding.

 program is tuition refund Category 3.

 The program will be held from September to December 2020.
-Classes are scheduled to take place at the Port Alberni campus on Wednesdays, 5 - 8 pm and Saturdays, 9 am - 4:30 pm.
-Special classes will be held on Sunday, Sept.
+Online courses are scheduled to take place on Wednesdays, 5 - 8 pm and Saturdays, 9 am - 4:30 pm.
+Special online classes will be held on Sunday, Sept.
 27 from 9 am - 4:30 pm and on Tuesday, Nov.
 10 from 5 - 8 pm.
 There is a practicum placement with varied hours in October (30 hours) and November/ December (90 hours).